rafisics/research-synopsis-template/README.md

-## Research Proposal Template
-This template is for my personal use.
+My template for writing a research synopsis, designed for academic proposals like thesis or fellowship applications.
 It can be viewed from [Overleaf](https://www.overleaf.com/read/mvhzndkbmwzg#75f557) too.